 Restored biodiversity from the mountain to the sea.

-Our committed team has been working to restore biodiversity from the Mountain to the Sea together with the amazing support of our local community.
+Our committed team has been working to restore biodiversity together with the amazing support of our local community.

-Our seabird monitoring program identifies key seabird breeding sites and targets predator control in these areas.
-Our monitoring program aims to give seabirds the best chance at success by protecting active breeding burrows and monitoring nesting success.
+Our seabird monitoring programme identifies key seabird breeding sites and targets predator control in these areas.
+Our monitoring programme aims to give seabirds the best chance at success by protecting active breeding burrows and monitoring nesting success.

 This program is strongly aligned with the Predator Free 2050 vision for New Zealand.
 For landowners and families that want to participate we can provide advice, training, and subsidised traps.
-Connect with us and we will help set you up.
+Contact us and we will help set you up.

-The Karioi project provides an educational programme centered on the diverse ecosystems of Mt Karioi with a focus on water, land and sea including coastal forest, freshwater streams, marine rocky shore, and inter-tidal ecosystems.
-We actively encourage the involvement of all families and individuals - including children and youth through our workshops and educational programmes, Karioi Kids and Karioi Rangers, and by working together with our local schools including a brand new NCEA level Maanaki Ao - Earthcare program at Raglan Area school.
+The Karioi Project provides an educational programme centered on the diverse ecosystems of Karioi with a focus on water, land and sea including coastal forest, freshwater streams, marine rocky shore, and inter-tidal ecosystems.
+We actively encourage the involvement of all families and individuals - including children and youth through our workshops and educational programmes, Karioi Kids and Karioi Rangers, and by working together with our local schools including a brand new NCEA level Maanaki Ao - Earthcare Programme at Raglan Area school.

 Karioi Kids and Rangers

-A year-round after school environmental program run in Term 1, 2 and 4 for Karioi Kids (7-8 years) and Karioi Rangers (9-13 years).
+A year-round after school environmental programme runs in Term 1, 2 and 4 for Karioi Kids (7-8 years) and Karioi Rangers (9-13 years).

-Working days, trap-checking, monitoring, workshops, community events and camps are often inclusive of all ages.
+Work days, trap-checking, monitoring, workshops, community events and camps are often inclusive of all ages.

-We are co-creating the Maanaki Ao programme together with Raglan Area school and Papa Taiao to deliver an environmental and outdoor education program for Year 11 to 13 students.
+We are co-creating the Maanaki Ao programme together with Raglan Area School and Papa Taiao Earthcare to deliver an environmental and outdoor education program for Year 11 to 13 students.

-If you are interested in your school visiting or in doing predator control at your school, then please contact us.
-We can provide educational presentations and also fun and adventurous experiences for young and old on Karioi.
+We love school visits - and also support schools that are interested in establishing predator control at their own school.
+We can also provide educational presentations and fun, adventurous experiences for young and old when you visit Karioi.